dthain/compilers-fa22/general.md

 3) Click "Choose a new tag", type "scanner", then click "Create new tag"

 4) Click "Publish release" at the bottom and you're done!

+## Double Checking Your Submission

+There are two ways to check your submission: on GitHub and locally.

+### On GitHub
+To double check your submission on GitHub, you can navigate to the repository on GitHub and make sure the files you changed locally are also changed on GitHub.

+### Locally
+To double check your submission locally:

+1) Copy the url of your GitHub repository

+2) In a terminal, navigate where you'd like the clean project directory to be

+3) With a new name for the repository, run `git clone <url>`. **If a directory with the repository name already exists, you'll have to run `git clone <url> <name>` where `<name>` is a different from the original repository name.**

+4) Navigate into your newly cloned repository and double check all the files are correct for your submission.